Alecxandro/askplatform/readme.md

 ## Overview

-This a very simple project where any user *(no registration required, maybe this featured will be released)* can ask and answer questions.
+This a very simple project where any user *(no registration required, maybe this feature will be released in the future)* can ask and answer questions.
 Ask Platform is meant mainly for learning purposes, but you're free to do whatever you want to with this code.